Introduction

 Using Abaqus for the simulation of the curing process and calculation of the residual stresses

 After becoming familiar with the existing models, we will discuss their implementation in Abaqus CAE.
 To do so, we will first use subroutines to evaluate the degree of cure and internal heat generation in composites.
 Following that, we provide a review and introduction to the viscoelastic model and its parameters, along with its implementation in Abaqus CAE.
 Additionally, we discuss the path-dependent model as a simplified version of the viscoelastic formulation and its implementation in Abaqus.
-This is one of the main sections of this work, as writing these subroutines for the implementation of viscoelastic models is a complex and challenging task.
+This is one of the main sections of this work, as writing these subroutines for the implementation of viscoelastic and path-dependent models is a complex and challenging task.
+In conclusion, if you are looking for a simpler model with lower accuracy to predict stress during the composite curing process using Abaqus, you can opt for our Intermediate package.
+However, our current Advanced package is tailored for those who wish to develop more complex models for simulating the curing process in Abaqus while achieving significantly higher accuracy in predicting curing-induced stress.

 Workshops

-The package includes workshops that demonstrate how to implement the viscoelastic and path-dependent models.
-We will use them to calculate residual stresses in composites and compare the results with reference solutions for verification.
-The results are extracted and verified for a well-known prepreg, AS4/3501-6, with high accuracy.
+The package includes workshops that demonstrate how to implement the viscoelastic and path-dependent models to predict the behavior of composites during the curing process.
+We will use them to calculate residual stresses in as4/3501-6 prepreg and compare the results with reference solutions for verification.
+The results are extracted and verified with high accuracy.
 However, you can modify the material properties to adapt the model for other types of composites.

 Reviews